 Under the new “Universal Membership” scheme, EBU affiliated clubs take on the administration of EBU membership.
 The Clubs pay an affiliation fee, collect details of their members and forward them to the EBU.
 The EBU builds its membership lists from those sent by the affiliated clubs, and therefore the default position is that members of an affiliated club will automatically become members of the EBU and their local county contract bridge association.

 Any individual can join the EBU directly, at a fee of £23.00.
 Alternatively, you can join any EBU affiliated club and your EBU membership will resume automatically.
-It costs £5.00 to join for this year.

 If you do not wish to become a member of the EBU but would like to join Rugby Village Bridge Club, just let us know.
 We will create an anonymous identity for you.
 Your results will still be sent to the EBU, and we will still pay the fee when you play, but the EBU won’t keep a record of your name and address details and won’t contact you directly.